Jacksoor/serviette/website/content/guides/servers.md

 ## Command prefixes

 The default command prefix for Kobun is `.`, and can be changed using `@Kobun prefix`.
-For instance, you can use `@kobun prefix k.` to change the command prefix in your server to `k.`.
+For instance, you can use `@Kobun prefix k.` to change the command prefix in your server to `k.`.

 ## Writing commands